vishpat/scheme-rs/README.md

 Note: The compiler requires type hints in case of list and function object parameters or if the function returns a list.
 The interpreter ignores these type hints.

 ## Build
 To build the compiler you will need the LLVM toolkit installed.
 The current version of the compiler uses LLVM 15.
+It's best to use devcontainers to build and try out the compiler.

 ```bash
 cargo build